GodloveD/TAMUQ-workshop/tensorflow/README.md

 $ singularity exec tensorflow-1.13.1-gpu.simg \
     python models/tutorials/image/mnist/convolutional.py
 ```
-Note that raad2-gfx has been configured to always run with the option to
+The raad2-gfx has been configured to always run with the option to
 bind the NVIDIA driver into the container.
 Otherwise it would be necessary to
 pass the `--nv` flag with `exec` command above.